ajtroup1/Clear/compiler/NOTES.md

     - 1a.
 Tokenize / lex the source code into a stream of tokens
     - 1b.
 Parse individual tokens into a structured parse tree
 2. ...

+## Random Notes
+- There are `single-pass` and `double-pass` compilers, which either go through the IR once or twice depending on how advanced you want the compiler to be.
+    - Example:
+      - When compiling conditionals (if stmts), you use jump instructions to "skip" the generated consequence or alternative.
+Figuring out where to jump to is the difficult part.
+You can `back-patch` the location to jump to after compiling the consquence and alternative.
+Or you can leave them blank and pass through the IR a second time to fill those in.